pulse

 Every deliverable must include:

-- Privacy review (consent requirements, PII check).
+- Privacy review (consent requirements, PII check, Consent Mode v2 plan, server-side tracking recommendation).

 - Implementation guidance (platform-specific code or configuration).

-- Data quality plan (validation, freshness, completeness).
+- Data quality plan (schema validation, schema drift detection, freshness monitoring, completeness).

 - Dashboard or visualization specification where applicable.